flintlib/arb/doc/source/fmprb.rst

 .. function:: void fmprb_rfac_ui_bsplit(fmprb_t y, const fmprb_t x, ulong n, long prec)

     Sets *x* to the rising factorial `x (x+1) (x+2) \cdots (x+n-1)`, computed using binary splitting.
-    The basecase processes eight factors at a time using the formula
+At high precision, the basecase processes eight factors at a time using the formula

     .. math ::

         x(x+1)\cdots(x+7) = (28 + 98x + 63x^2 + 14x^3 + x^4)^2 - 16 (7+2x)^2,

-    replacing 7 full-precision multiplications with 4 squarings and 1 multiplication ([CP2005]_, page 316).
+    replacing 7 full-precision multiplications with 3 squarings, 1 multiplication, and several linear operations ([CP2005]_, page 316).
     Empirically, this is about twice as fast at high precision.
     Numerical stability is slightly worse.